Police: Woman caught with meth in vagina says it isn't hers

 Investigators were called on July 31 when Rolland was accused of stealing $5,000 from a man with whom she had been staying while he was in the shower.

-The Ouachita Parish Sheriff's Office said a female correctional officer conducting a search found a clear plastic bag with around 1 gram of meth and $6,233 inside Rolland's vagina.
+The Ouachita Parish Sheriff's Office said a female correctional officer conducting a search found a clear plastic bag with around 1 gram of meth and $6,233 inside Rolland's body.

 Deputies say Rolland claimed the meth was not hers.